uniot-io/uniot-docs/general-concepts/primitives.md

 # Primitives

-**Primitives** are building blocks that bridge the gap between [scripts](./scripts.md) and hardware interactions.
+**Primitives** are building blocks that bridge the gap between [scripts](./scripting.md) and hardware interactions.
 They serve as functions that are called by scripts to perform operations such as reading data from sensors, controlling actuators, and generally working with peripherals.
 With primitives, you can use the power of scripting to control and monitor hardware components without having to dive into complex hardware-specific code every time you want to change the behavior of a device.

 ## Purpose

-The primary purposes of Primitives in the Uniot system include:
+The primary purposes of Primitives in the Uniot include:

 - **Abstraction:** Simplifies complex hardware interactions by providing high-level functions that encapsulate low-level operations.
 - **Modularity:** Promotes a modular architecture in which hardware functions are packaged into discrete, reusable components.